 Chargers for laptops, mobile phones, tablets, and even electric toothbrushes still use a little power when the device is fully charged and even when they’ve not got the device connected.
 Overcharging a rechargeable battery is really bad for it – over time it’ll get less efficient, eventually losing the ability charge altogether – so avoiding overcharging is win-win for your electronics and your energy use.

 Ways To Save Energy

 Unplugging appliances when you’re not using them is the most effective way to save energy.
 But we know it can be inconvenient to go around switching everything off before you go to sleep in the evening or in the mornings before you head off to work (especially if you’re running late)!
 Extension leads make it easier to cut the power to your appliances.
 It’s handy to be able to turn off multiple appliances at once and you can put the leads in easy to reach places too.

 When buying new appliances take energy usage into account when making your choice.
-A more energy efficient machine may cost a little more to buy, but will cost less to run over the course of its life so may well work out cheaper overall.
+A more energy-efficient machine may cost a little more to buy but will cost less to run over the course of its life so it may well work out cheaper overall.
 Look into standby power usage as well as the power the machine uses whilst it’s running.

 What Not to Turn Off